-I. GENERAL INSTRUCTIONS :
+2. GENERAL INSTRUCTIONS:

-- Admission to the University implies acceptance without any modification by the candidate and his/her parents/guardians of all provisions given in the prospectus or any change in the University rules, regulation, fees, etc. that are made from time to time. - 2.
-The students who have been temporarily dismissed or permanently dropped from this/other University either on account of poor academic performance or on account or act(s) or indiscipline or those who have been debarred from seeking admission in this/other University shall not be eligible to apply for admission to any programme of this University. - 3.
-If any document submitted by the candidate is found to be false at any stage during his/her stay in this University, his/her admission will be cancelled. - 4.
-The informations indicated in this prospectus are only for general guidance and could be modified/changed from time to time by the University without giving any notice. - 5.
+- A).
+Admission to the University implies acceptance without any modification by the candidate and his/her parents/guardians of all provisions given in the prospectus or any change in the University rules, regulation, fees, etc. that are made from time to time. - B).
+The students who have been temporarily dismissed or permanently dropped from this/other University either on account of poor academic performance or on account or act(s) or indiscipline or those who have been debarred from seeking admission in this/other University shall not be eligible to apply for admission to any programme of this University. - C).
+If any document submitted by the candidate is found to be false at any stage during his/her stay in this University, his/her admission will be cancelled. - D).
+The information indicated in this prospectus is only for general guidance and could be modified/ changed from time to time by the University without giving any notice. - E).
 For correspondence regarding admission, contact